bots-garden/simplism/k8s/02-wasm-registry-with-two-pods.md

-# Deploy a Wasm Simplism Registry on Kubernetes
+## Deploy a Simplism Wasm Registry on Kubernetes

 > Disclaimer: the registry mode of Simplism is a worl in progress (at the beginning of the project, it was a facility to do some tests) and is not ready entirely for production use yet. (== it's not battle tested)